 You can purchase tickets via:

-- At the depot, using the Quik-Trak ticket machine, cards only.
+• At the depot, use the Quik-Trak ticket machine; cards are only allowed.

-- By using cash onboard, there is a fee (this option may not be available.)
+• There is a fee for using cash onboard (this option may not be available).

 After buying tickets over the phone, online, or with the app, Amtrak sends an email with your eticket and receipt.
 The eticket can either be printed out or scanned from an electronic device.